Helping You Do What You Do Best

 BCF also hosts a quarterly roundtable to help nonprofit organizations to focus upon diversity, equity and inclusion.
 BCF has asked trainers and facilitators to integrate DEI practices into all mini-courses and workshops.

-Thursday, September 25 from 10am - 12pm at Bainbridge Performing Arts
+Thursday, April 23 from 10am to noon at Bainbridge Performing Arts

-Thursday, December 4 from 10am - 12pm at Bainbridge Performing Arts
+Thursday, June 4 from 10am to noon at Bainbridge Performing Arts